Nova Scotia PNP

 - Supervisors, other mechnical and metal products manufacturing

-Is IELTS required:
+Is an IELTS required?

 The Nova Scotia Regional Labour Market Demand Stream allows applicants to choose from several ways of documenting their Language proficiency.
 An International English Language Test Score (IELTS) is not a requirement, simply one way to demonstrate language.

-What Level of Language is Required:
+What Level of Language is Required?

 Applications must demonstrate at least an "Initial Intermediate" language ability (Canadian Language Benchmark 5) in English or French.
 This can be done with a language test OR with education or employment documents indicating English or French as the principal language used.